Notarial service fees will also increase from 1 January 2019.

 For further details on these changes, please see Document Fees

-- From 1 July 2018, No glasses in new passport photos.
+- No glasses in new passport photos.

 Further information can be found at the DIBP website.

 - Child applicants aged 16 or 17 will be issued with a 10-year passport instead of the previously issued five-year passport.
 Applications must still include parental consent, and they must be personally lodged by the applicant together with a parent.
 The application fee will be the same as for adults, reflecting the longer validity of the passport to be issued.